vitorsvieira/dilate/README.md

 All the examples above are available in the `examples` folder.

 ### Intellij support

-scalameta support was introduced on Intellij 2016.3 and it is under heavy development, but this does not prevent us for using it.
+scalameta support was introduced on Intellij 2016.3 and it is under heavy development, but this does not prevent us from using it.
 Of course, all issues found are being resolved by JetBrains Scala Plugin team.

 More information about Intellij scalameta support [here](https://blog.jetbrains.com/scala/2016/11/11/intellij-idea-2016-3-rc-scala-js-scala-meta-and-more/)